 When I found the lump, I thought that was it

 My life was very busy.
-I was a lone parent with two football-mad young sons who had long-term health conditions.
+I was a lone parent with 2 football-mad young sons who had long-term health conditions.
 I also worked full-time as a manager of a community mental health team.
 So, I forgot about my grain of rice.

 Several months later, in one of my calmer moments in life, I remembered it again and went to check if it was still there.
 It wasn’t, but in its place was a solid golf ball-sized lump.